 Call by value: In call by value, the entity passed is a value and the argument is evaluated in the context of the caller procedure at the time of procedure call.
 The entity passed is evaluated in order (typically from left to right).
-Any changes to the value inside the called procedure is purely local to the called procedure, and therefore, not visible inside the caller procedure [[2]].
+Any changes to the value inside the called procedure is purely local to the called procedure and, therefore, not visible inside the caller procedure [[2]].

 Call by reference: Here, the entity passed is a reference (an address in memory) and the argument is evaluated at the time of procedure call in the context of the caller procedure.
 The reference passed as an argument can be modified inside the called procedure with visible effects inside the caller, after the call [[2]].